 The recovery time varies depending on the technique used:

-- LASIK: functional vision generally recovered within 24 to 48 hours, rapid return to normal activities.
+- LASIK: functional vision is usually recovered within 24 to 48 hours, allowing for a quick return to activities.

-- PKR: longer healing time, blurred vision for several days to a few weeks.
-Mild discomfort disappears after 48 hours, vision becomes normal after this period but may still fluctuate for several weeks.
+- PRK: longer healing time, blurry vision for several days to a few weeks.
+Mild discomfort disappears after 48 hours, and vision becomes clear within this timeframe but may still fluctuate for several weeks.

 - SMILE: rapid recovery, similar to LASIK, with less dry eye.